BitD-Philly/bitd-philly.github.io/all_collections/_factions/the_billhooks.md

 [needs more details on lightning wall incident]

-Coran was a rival for control of the Billhooks in Tarvul's absence until the Nameless accidentally turned him into a vessel for [The Horned One](npcs#the-horned-one).
+[Coran](npcs#coran) was a rival for control of the Billhooks in Tarvul's absence until the Nameless accidentally turned him into a vessel for [The Horned One](npcs#the-horned-one).
 A handful of Billhooks remain loyal to Coran, but their numbers are dwindling.

-## Seventh Tower War
+## The War of Sevens

-Under Erin's lead, the Billhooks allied with the [Seventh Tower Consortium](factions#seventh-tower-consortium) against the Nameless during the War of Six Towers.
+Under [Erin](npcs#erin)'s lead, the Billhooks allied with the [Seventh Tower Consortium](factions#seventh-tower-consortium) against the Nameless during the War of Six Towers.
 Major events include the battle for the docks, the Unity Day bombing, and the escape of Tarvul.

 [Dock battle details coming soon]